Awards and Recognition

 We have the experience to respond to each infant's physical, developmental and emotional needs.

-The 19-bed NICU at our Seattle campus is a level IV, which means it is staffed and equipped to handle the most complex patients' care.
+The 19-bed NICU at our Seattle campus is designated by the Washington State Department of Health as a Level IV NICU, which means it is staffed and equipped to handle the most complex patients' care.
+We are the only Level IV NICU in Washington.
 Our services include unique therapies including neonatal extracorporeal membrane oxygenation (ECMO) and hypothermia for asphyxia.

 Our transport team of physicians, nurses and respiratory therapists are national leaders in safe newborn transport.
 They bring more than 400 critically ill babies to Children's every year via ambulance, helicopter or airplane.